 We Will Rock You!

 On June 1st, 2014, PALS Chorus will be performing their spring concert with special guests Showstoppers.
-Purchase tickets here or at the door - Unity of Vancouver, 5840 Oak Street (at 42nd Avenue), Vancouver, BC.
+Purchase tickets here or at the door - Unity of Vancouver, 5840 Oak Street (at 42nd Avenue) in Vancouver, BC.

 Find out more about PALS Chorus by reading this article in Senior Living magazine.